Centroid-centered Modeling for Efficient Vision Transformer Pre-training: Related Work

-\paragraph{Masked image modeling} has seen widespread application in the field of visual pre-training as a counterpart of masked language modeling method in NLP, \eg, {BERT}~\cite{devlin2018bert}.
-Since ViT~\cite{dosovitskiy2020image} first outcomes the obstacle of architecture, masked image modeling (MIM) has achieved remarkable success rapidly~\cite{caron2021emerging, chen2022context, el2021large}.
+\textbf{Masked image modeling} has seen widespread application in the field of visual pre-training as a counterpart of masked language modeling method in NLP, \eg, {BERT}\cite{devlin2018bert}.
+Since ViT\cite{dosovitskiy2020image} first outcome the obstacle of architecture, masked image modeling (MIM) has achieved remarkable success rapidly\cite{caron2021emerging,chen2022context,el2021large}.
 MIM randomly masks some proportion of an image and reconstructs it in the pre-training stage.
-Due to different reconstruction targets in pre-training stage rather than primarily tokens as objective in NLP, there are two mainstream paradigms in MIM methods, i.e., token-based MIM and pixel-based MIM.
-Token-based MIM derives from prior arts, BEiT~\cite{bao2022beit}, and needs a parametric tokenizer to generate tokens or high-level features for pre-training targets.
-To be specific, BEiT and VIMPAC~\cite{tan2021vimpac} use an offline discrete VAE tokenizer from DALL-E~\cite{ramesh2021zero, rolfe2017discrete}.
-PeCo~\cite{Dong2021perceptual} regards MoCov3~\cite{chen2021empirical} as the perceptual model in VQGAN~\cite{esser2021taming} training. mc-BEiT~\cite{li2022mc} also focuses on perceptual similarity and construct a codebook for pre-training. iBOT~\cite{zhou2021ibot}, SdAE~\cite{chen2022sdae} and data2vec~\cite{baevski2022data2vec} use self-distillation method.
-BEiTv2~\cite{peng2022beit} also utilizes distillation method and introduces vector-quantized knowledge distillation~\cite{van2017neural} to train the tokenizer using CLIP~\cite{radford2021learning}.
-Pixel-based MIM with non-parametric tokenizer such as MAE~\cite{he2022masked} and SplitMask~\cite{el2021large}, considers vanilla pixels or patches as pre-training targets instead of tokens and need a redundant decoder.
-MaskFeat~\cite{wei2022masked} further introduces hand-crafted HOG features as the targets.
-Different from these works, our centroid-based MIM uses non-parametric tokenizer to model both tokens and pixels in pre-training.
-We use k-means clustering algorithm to generate centroids which does not suffer from the training costs for tokenizer model training.
+Due to different reconstruction targets in the pre-training stage rather than primarily tokens as an objective in NLP, there are two mainstream paradigms in MIM methods, \ie, token-based MIM and pixel-based MIM.
+Token-based MIM derives from the prior art, BEiT\cite{bao2022beit}, and needs a parametric tokenizer to generate tokens or high-level features for pre-training targets.
+To be specific, BEiT and VIMPAC\cite{tan2021vimpac} use an offline discrete VAE tokenizer from DALL-E\cite{ramesh2021zero,rolfe2017discrete}.
+PeCo\cite{Dong2021perceptual} regards MoCov3\cite{chen2021empirical} as the perceptual model in VQGAN\cite{esser2021taming} training. mc-BEiT\cite{li2022mc} also focuses on perceptual similarity and constructs a codebook for pre-training. iBOT\cite{zhou2021ibot}, SdAE\cite{chen2022sdae} and data2vec\cite{baevski2022data2vec} use self-distillation method.
+BEiTv2\cite{peng2022beit} also utilizes distillation method and introduces vector-quantized knowledge distillation\cite{van2017neural} to train the tokenizer using CLIP\cite{radford2021learning}.
+Pixel-based MIM with non-parametric tokenizers such as MAE\cite{he2022masked} and SplitMask\cite{el2021large}, considers vanilla pixels or patches as pre-training targets instead of tokens and need a redundant decoder.
+MaskFeat\cite{wei2022masked} further introduces hand-crafted HOG features as the targets.
+Different from these works, our centroid-based MIM uses a non-parametric tokenizer to model both tokens and pixels in pre-training.
+We use a k-means clustering algorithm to generate centroids which does not suffer from the costs for tokenizer model training.